wonderzhm/localPP/README.txt

     An R script that was used to generate the similarity matrix of local-PP in the manuscript (Section 2.2).

 ./simulation/
-    code_sim_tuning.R
+    code_tuning_equal.R
-    An R script that performs model parameter tuning for local-PP-PEB, local-PP-GEB and JSD methods (Section 3.2).
+    An R script that performs model parameter tuning for local-PP-PEB, local-PP-GEB and JSD methods under the equal basket size setting (Section 3.2).

-    code_sim_main.R
+    code_sim_equal.R
-    An R script that performs the simulations reported in the manuscript (Section 3).
+    An R script that performs the simulations with equal basket sizes (Section 3).
 Simulation was performed in parallel on 10 cores on Windows 10.
-Results of the simulation are saved into the folder ./intermediate_results/ since computation of the whole simulation can take around 2 days since some MCMC methods are time-consuming.
+Results of the simulation are saved into the folder ./intermediate_results/.
     For faster computation the number of replications within each simulation scenario could be reduced from nperclust=500.
 If the machine used for computation is not able to compute on 10 cores simultaneously the number of cores used for simulation should be reduced by changing the nclust argument.

-    code_sim_supp.R
+    code_tuning_unequal.R
+    An R script that performs model parameter tuning for local-PP-PEB, local-PP-GEB and JSD methods under the unequal basket size setting (Section 3.4).

+    code_sim_unequal.R
     An R script that performs the simulations with unequal basket sample sizes (Section 3.4).
+Simulation was performed in parallel on 10 cores on Windows 10.
+Results of the simulation are saved into the folder ./intermediate_results/.
     For faster computation the number of replications within each simulation scenario could be reduced from nperclust=500.
 If the machine used for computation is not able to compute on 10 cores simultaneously the number of cores used for simulation should be reduced by changing the nclust argument.

     ./intermediate_results/
-    A folder containing the results of code_sim_tuning.R, code_sim_main.R and code_sim_supp.R
+    A folder containing the results of code_sim_equal.R and code_sim_unequal.R.

-    results_sim_main.R and results_sim_supp.R
+    results_equal.R and results_unequal.R
-    R scripts that take the RData files from the intermediate_results and creates the results tables presented in the manuscript.
+    R scripts that take the RData files from the intermediate_results and creates the tables presented in the manuscript.